zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 export default App;
 ```

-And after importing each of these component they can be used as any normal component.
+And after importing each of these components they can be used as any normal component.
 But remember using static import can cause issues when it comes to real production environments as these remote modules might not be available at the time.
-Hence using lazy loading on them will help when it comes to handling network related issues.
+Hence using lazy loading on them will help when it comes to handling network-related issues.
 You can find the lazy loading sample here in [this branch](https://github.com/NipunaMarcus/module-federation/tree/lazy-loading).

-With lazy loading the host application side where we uses the remote modules are like below.
+With lazy loading, the host application side where we use the remote modules like below.

 ```typescript
 import './App.css';